 - Pay and conditions Expand / Collapse

 Most jobs in the NHS are covered by the Agenda for Change (AfC) pay scales.
 This pay system covers all staff except doctors, dentists and the most senior managers.
 Salaries for healthcare science staff working in clinical immunology will range from AfC bands 5 to 9, depending on the role and level of responsibility.
 As a healthcare science practitioner, you’d usually start on band 5, with opportunities to progress to more senior positions.
 Trainee clinical scientists train at band 6 level, and qualified clinical scientists are generally appointed at band 7.
-With experience and further qualifications, including Higher Specialist Scientific Training, you could apply for posts up to band 9.
+With experience and further qualifications, including Higher Specialist Scientist Training, you could apply for posts up to band 9.

 Staff in the NHS will usually work a standard 37.5 hours per week.
 They may work a shift pattern.

 Terms and conditions of service can vary for employers outside the NHS.

 - Where the role can lead Expand / Collapse

 With further training and/or experience, you may be able to develop your career further in clinical immunology and apply for vacancies in areas such as further specialisation, management, research, or teaching.

 - Job market and vacancies Expand / Collapse

 The science of clinical immunology is a fast developing area of the NHS but there are only a few dedicated NHS immunology laboratories in each NHS region.